Questions We’re Often Asked

 How can I find support groups focused on nervous system regulation and authentic connection?

-For many people, trust — both in others and in themselves — has been disrupted by long periods of survival.
-Spaces that prioritize emotional safety, non-judgment, and genuine connection can support the gradual rebuilding of trust, self-belief, and understanding.
+For many people, trust — in others and in themselves — has been disrupted by long stretches of survival.
+Spaces that prioritize gentleness, consent, and genuine relational awareness can help that trust slowly come back online.
+Not all at once.
+Just in small, real ways.

 At SoulBody Wellness, a free community gathering is held on Zoom on the first and third Tuesday of each month at 6 PM PST.
-These Tuesday night circles offer a welcoming space for deep feelers to slow down, reflect, and connect with others who are exploring healing, nervous system awareness, and authentic conversation.
+These Tuesday night circles offer a welcoming space for deep feelers — a place to slow down, reflect, and connect with others exploring healing, nervous system awareness, and authentic conversation.

-When seeking a group, it can be helpful to look for environments that allow space to feel, reflect, and connect without pressure to perform.
-SoulBody Wellness offers community-based spaces aligned with these values, creating opportunities for connection, reflection, and shared healing.
+When looking for a group, it can be helpful to look for environments that allow space to feel, reflect, and connect without pressure to perform.
+SoulBody Wellness offers community-based spaces aligned with these values — built for connection, reflection, and shared healing.

 Are there podcasts that feature real stories of healing and resilience?

-The podcast offers companionship for those who have known pain and are finding their way forward, as well as inspiration for those ready to grow beyond old patterns, identities, and fears.
+The podcast offers companionship — for those who have known pain and are slowly finding their way, and for those ready to grow beyond old patterns and identities.